alexdeplov/alexdeplov.github.io/content/posts/blog/Archive/cracking-the-code-recreate-the-apple-watch_s-iconic-pairing-pattern.md

 createDials(12, [5,10])
 ```

-At the right corner of the Sketch tap "Save as SVG" button, so you can open it in any vector editing tool.
+In the right corner of the sketch, tap the "Save as SVG" button to open it in any vector editing tool.

 ![](images/3.jpg)